-The number of active users and registered account for example:
+The number of active users and registered accounts for example:

 And if you check https://api.secondlife.com/datafeeds/homepage.txt 64 Mio accounts were registered by today.

-Now compared to that latest number the logged-in users was a little bit more than 46.000 in total when I did the snapshot.
+Now compared to that latest number the logged-in users were a little bit more than 46.000 in total when I did the snapshot.

 64mio accounts vs. 46k logged-in users at the time I took a look.
 Not very impressive from my point of view.
 Let´s be real on that.
-Second Life is still alive … as a niche for some diehard fans that still believe in this idea of escaping reality.
-But that s it.
+Second Life is still alive … as a niche for some diehard fans who still believe in this idea of escaping reality.
+But that’s it.